Evan-Kreutzwiser/autonomous-opencomputers/README.md

 If everything is working correctly, the message `[1] Bot connected` will appear in the server terminal and the planner will start automatically!

+## Miner Neural Network Training

+To train a new instance of the DQN for the mining action, run `python main.py train`.
+During training the weights are periodically saved in `miner/checkpoints`, and `miner/model.pt` can be manually replaced with one of the generated files to update the network.
+Either restart the program or enter the command `reloadnn` in the TUI to refresh the model.

 ## Limitations

 Due to the nature of the robots' hardware and the timeframe of this project, some special considerations have to be made in the configuration.
 Namely, custom recipes are provided for items that require paper, clay, or mob drops, and electricity consumption must be disabled.
-Additionally, OpenComputers has not officially been released for versions newer than 1.12, so that is the target game version of the project
+Additionally, OpenComputers has not officially been released for versions newer than 1.12, so that is the target game version of the project.
+Give the robot some logs to start with, because the robot is not yet capable of choping trees on its own.

 The PDDL planner is invoked using [planutils](https://github.com/AI-Planning/planutils/tree/main), which limits the project to running on linux systems only - although planutils does include instructions for building docker containers